 - Install Roku App on your smartphone or tablet and use it as Roku’s remote control.
 This way, you can perform channel search with voice or typing with a keyboard on your mobile device.
 This is much easier than trying to input text using the D-pad on the remote control which is quite slow and frustrating.

 - Add Private Channels (a.k.a.
 Hidden Channels) manually.
-Check out how to get our highly recommended private channel by watching video at the bottom of this review.
+Check out how to get our highly recommended private channel by watching videos at the bottom of this review.

 - Install Plex channel on Roku 2; signup with Plex and install Plex server software on your PC to access PC contents on your TV.